|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 Do you have dorms on campus?

-Yes.
-If you are interested in living on campus, you will need to contact the FAU Department of Housing and Residential Life.
+FAU has dorms.
+If you are interested in living on campus, please contact the FAU Department of Housing and Residential Life.

 Will I need to send immunization records for FAU Student Health?